Neutral Grip Pull-Ups – Most Important Muscles Worked and Benefits

 View this post on Instagram

 To get the most from this or any other exercise, you must do it properly.
-Correct exercise performance will make your workout more effective and keep your risk of injury to a minimum.
-These six steps are the right way to do neutral grip pull-ups:
+Correct exercise performance will make your workout more effective and keep your risk of a shoulder injury to a minimum.
+These six steps are the right way to do neutral grip pull ups:

 1. Reach up and grab the parallel handles firmly.
 Wrap your thumbs and fingers around the bar to make sure your grip is as secure as possible.

-2. Hang with your arms straight, shoulders pulled down and back.
+2. In the starting position, hang with your arms straight, shoulders pulled down, and back.
 Lift your chest and look up toward the bar.